rflandau/Orv/README.md

 ## API Docs

-API docs can be accessed by running the server application and then going to [http://localhost:8080/docs](http://localhost:8080/docs) (or whatever address and port your server is bound to).
+API docs can be accessed by running the server application (currently just `go run main.go`) and then going to [http://localhost:8080/docs](http://localhost:8080/docs) (or whatever address and port your server is bound to).
 This API documentation is beautifully generated for us by Huma.

 ## Resources Used